Gonzalo2408/IR2022-Project/TREC_COVID_qrels/readme.md

 The qrels are ordered in the following way:

-"query id" "doc_id" "relevance" "iteration"
+"query id" "iteration" "document_name "relevance"